Change or Fall Behind

 AGL shares their perspective on the challenges of a changing market

 The changes required in the power generation industry are substantial, expensive and impactful.
 Few organisations in Australia have the experience of AGL in navigating the changes that are needed.
-Dr Tim Nelson, AGL's Chief Economist, will speak about AGL’s strategy, challenges and hopes for the Australian power industry.
+Theo Comino, AGL's Manager of Greenhouse and Sustainability, will speak about AGL’s strategy, challenges and hopes for the Australian power industry.

 The Australian Shareholders’ Association talks risk and return